 Your casement windows will never require heavy amounts of cleaning, simply requiring a wipe down should they ever become dusty or dirtied.
 If the window is designed to open a full ninety degrees, even cleaning the glass is easy, with both sides readily available and no ladders necessary!
 Casement windows can also have a lifespan of roughly 30 years, more than giving you your money’s worth on investment.

 Variety of Colours Available

-Vinyl casement windows can be customized with many colors and are both non-corroding and UV-resistant so its finish can be preserved.
+Custom Vinyl Windows casement windows can be customized with many colors and are both non-corroding and UV-resistant so its finish can be preserved.

 For more information, call Canglow Windows and Doors at (780) 761-2161 or contact us here.